We Used to Live Here: Reception

 Zoe McKenna of British Columbia Review called the novel a "thrilling experience," praising its references to Internet culture, its unreliable narrator, and its ambiguous ending.
 McKenna notes that the characters "fall into the footsteps of a long legacy of one-note horror leads.
 Fans of the genre know this story well.
 The foolish protagonist makes mistake after mistake, as the audience cries out in agitation."
 According to the review, this trope is "what the horror genre is all about."
 Publishers Weekly called the novel "a winner", praising Kliewer's "atmosphere and wicked sense of humor".
 Elyssa Everling of Library Journal gave the novel a starred review, calling it "a twisted horror novel that blurs the boundary between reality and delusions."
 Everling wrote that the book was a "terrifying tale for fans of Christopher Golden’s The House of Last Resort."

 Kirkus Reviews called the novel "original and extremely scary", particularly praising Eve's storyline.
 The review felt that the conspiracy theory interludes "[feel] jarring at times, as we’re reluctantly pulled away from Eve’s gripping tale".
 Nonetheless, the review concluded that the novel was a "frighteningly good debut."

+Kliewer won the Kobo Emerging Writer Prize for speculative fiction in 2026.

 Adaptations

 According to Pink News, Netflix acquired film rights to the story in 2021.
 Blake Lively is set to star and co-produce the film.
-As of 2024, there is no release date for the project.
+As of November 2025, there is no release date for the project.